When skinny becomes sick, healthy needs to become an act of rebellion

 Billions of dollars were spent; countless pounds were lost – at least temporarily, and God only knows how many women were permanently damaged in the process.

 Body positivity movement came around in the 21st century, and “big and beautiful” was celebrated.
-The raise of boldly obese celebrities who were proud of their look joined hands with HAES (Healthy At Every Size) dietitians who also gained some traction and visibility, and voices raising alarm over normalization of obesity – which still may come with very real health risks, no matter how we talk about it – were shushed away.
+The raise of boldly obese celebrities who were proud of their look joined hands with HAES (Healthy At Every Size) dietitians, who also gained some traction and visibility in the process.
+Voices raising alarm over normalization of obesity – which still may come with very real health risks, no matter how we talk about it – were shushed away.

-As the lines were blurred and seemingly – for a very short moment – skinny, curvaceous and obese were celebrated, all at the same time – I thought that maybe we had a chance to break away from the chains of super skinny and give women who are not built to be size 2 some breathing space.
+As the lines blurred and – for a very short moment – we seemed to celebrate skinny, curvaceous and obese, I thought that maybe we had a chance to break away from the chains of 'super-skinny', and give women who are not built to be a size 2 some breathing space.

 I also thought that maybe, just maybe, on the other side of the spectrum, we would be able to heal conversations about obesity – and talk about it as a serious medical issue needing attention, without shaming and belittling women in the process.

-And – oh, wouldn’t that be amazing? – maybe we would witness the pendulum stopping somewhere between super skinny and morbidly obese to make room for just healthy --- honoring realistic women’s sizes, with all the nuances and with respect for changes that women’s bodies go during a life-span, and weight fluctuations that frequently accompany these changes.
+And – oh, wouldn’t that be amazing? – maybe we would witness the pendulum stopping somewhere between super skinny and morbidly obese, to make room for just healthy: honoring women’s bodies with all the nuances, and with respect for changes that they naturally go during a life-span - including weight changes.

 And thanks goodness many women out there are not buying it.